-Here’s a video from a family Christmas party in 2000 that shows us playing the chimes my wife made.
+Here’s a video from a family Christmas party in 2000 that shows us playing the chimes.
 I made the charts and am directing the group by pointing to the notes.

 We hadn’t come up with the Play-Along DVD concept yet.

 Here's a video in 2009 of my family playing "We Wish You A Merry Christmas" for the first time from a Play-Along DVD.

 We were just testing out the idea of playing bells from the TV directing us instead of using bell charts.